 Whether due to disability or disease, people with cognitive, motor, or sensory impairment rely on power wheelchairs.
 Some people can’t use a traditional joystick to navigate their wheelchair, and they have to use alternative control systems.
 To help these individuals who find it difficult or impossible to operate a power wheelchair, several researchers have developed mobile robots to create smart wheelchairs.
 Typically, a smart wheelchair consists of a standard power wheelchair base to which a computer, sensors, and seat are attached.

 Techniques used in smart wheelchairs

-Brain Computer Interface (BCI) based smart wheelchairs use electroencephalography (EEG) data from brain and convert it into device control commands using signal processing techniques.
+Brain-Computer Interface (BCI) based smart wheelchairs use electroencephalography (EEG) data from the brain and convert it into device control commands with the use of signal processing techniques.
 It records electrical brain signals from the scalp, where the brain signal originates from postsynaptic potentials.

-These smart wheelchairs use electrical currents or EMG signals that are generated in muscles during their contraction representing neuromuscular activity.
-EMG signals are collected from the muscles to be used as a control signal for the movement of the wheelchair.
+These smart wheelchairs use electrical currents or EMG signals, generated in muscles during their contraction representing neuromuscular activity.
+EMG signals are collected from the muscles to control signals for the movement of the wheelchair.

-These smart wheelchairs use EOG signals and detect eye movements and blinks that are codified as wheelchair control commands.
+These smart wheelchairs use EOG signals and detect eye movements and blinks, which are codified as wheelchair control commands.
 When the eyes are rolled up or down, positive or negative pulses are generated.